 #5 Get into an organization with existing UX research team and practice

 While this may not help to get into user research, you will learn much faster and get the support you need at the start of your journey.
+Alternatively, if you start in an organization that does not have existing UX research practice, you can look for mentors/coaches externally.

 How I did it: When I worked in marketing at a startup, this was among my first jobs, and I was the only one.
 I did my best with the knowledge I had at the time, but felt that my growth was stalling, as “you don’t know what you don’t know”.
 During the UX research internship, I had the opposite experience.
 I could learn from my mentor and other UX researchers in the internal community.
 I feel that it would have taken me years if I were figuring things out on my own.

-Update after the meetup: check out this article with Gregg Bernstein’s tips for UX research career and professional development and this article for advice related to having impact as a UX researcher, such as dealing with lack of buy-in and educating stakeholders.
+Read this article with Gregg Bernstein’s tips for UX research career and professional development and this article for advice related to having impact as a UX researcher, such as dealing with lack of buy-in and educating stakeholders.